 Method of Kalash Sthapana

-2) Take a Kalash(preferably of brass) draw a holy Swastik symbol and write Om on the pot with Roli .
-Fill it with holy water(full).Cover with a lid fill it with Akshata (Unbroken rice)
+2) Take a Kalash(preferably of brass) draw a holy Swastika symbol and write Om on the pot with Roli .
+Fill it with holy water(full).Cover with a lid, fill it with washed Akshata (Unbroken rice)

 5) Place five leaves of washed Ashoka or Mango tree on the neck of Kalash around the coconut.

 6) Put this Kalash on the clay or mud pot in the center.
-Draw a Swastik on this pot as well as at the front door of house with red colour Roli and water paste.
+Draw a Swastika on this pot as well as at the front door of house with red color Roli and water paste.

 8) On the ninth day with the end of Navaratri, shoots grow up to a certain length.
 Take the shoots from the soil pot and give to the persons as Prasad of Maa Durga, present there, after the nine days of Navratri.
 Sprinkle the holy water of the Kalash in the whole house and on the members of the house for the blessings of Maa Durga And Lord Ganesha(coconut)